nim-works/nimskull/doc/manual.rst

 `.musttail` Call
 ----------------

-Since `.musttail` routine calls are always they take over their caller's stack frame, some restriction are placed on their arguments:
+When a `.musttail` routine is called in a routine that doesn't use the `.musttail` calling convention itself:
+* the call doesn't have to be a tail call
+* the callee is not guaranteed to take over the caller's stack frame
+* no restrictions are placed on the arguments

+When a `.musttail` routine is called in a routine that does use the `.musttail` calling convention:
+* the call must be a tail call
+* the callee is guaranteed to take over the caller's stack frame
+* several static restriction are placed on the arguments

+The static restrictions are as follows:
 * arguments to `sink` parameters can be arbitrary expressions, as long as ownership of the value can be transferred
 * arguments to `openArray` parameters must be views into caller parameters or globals
-* arguments to `var`, pass-by-reference, or pass-by-value-with-overridden-copy- operator type parameters must be lvalue expressions derived from caller parameters or globals
+* arguments to `var` and pass-by-reference parameters must be lvalue expressions derived from caller parameters or globals
-* pass-by-value parameters without for whose type `supportsCopyMem` returns `true`` act like `sink` parameters
+* pass-by-value parameters act like `sink` parameters when `supportsCopyMem` returns `true` for the type, otherwise they act like pass-by-reference parameters

 For the above `openArray` and `var` rules, whether the expressions refers to a location derived from a parameter or global must be visible directly from the argument expression, no indirection through locals is allowed.

-In addition, `.musttail` routines cannot be called by iterators, methods, and exportc'ed routines.

 Methods
 =============